 In an ideal world…

 Ideally, each of your doctors would give you a copy of the records pertaining to each visit before you leave the office.
 Time is not your friend.
 The sooner you identify and correct mistakes, the better.
-So, take a few moments and read through the notes and let your doctor’s office know if you see an issue.
+So, take a few moments to determine if your medical records are accurate and let your doctor’s office know if you see an issue.